thiago-mota/thiago-mota/README.md

 Currently focused on gaining experience and honing my skills
 - 🧪 I love writing tests.
 I'm currently diving deeper on **e2e tests with Cypress**;
-- 👔 Actively seeking new job opportunities in QA/web dev;
+- 👔 Actively seeking new job opportunities;

 ### 📜Language and Tools
 These are some of the technologies I have worked with: